AI-TOOLKIT/VoiceBridge/README.md

 - **e.** Compile the VoiceBridge DLL located in ‘VoiceBridge\VoiceBridge\VoiceBridge’.

    **Important**: Whole program optimization must be OFF!
 This option could result in 2-3% speed improvement but the DLL should then be cut in peaces because VS can not handle the optimization of so much code.
+Also, the absolute path of ‘VoiceBridge\VoiceBridge\VoiceBridge’ can contain no spaces, otherwise you will get a MSB3073 code 4 error and the build will fail.

 	Note: Please note that there is a shortcut to all of the above mentioned VS2017 projects in the root directory of the distribution.